-Authorship of any information disseminated from the project or thesis (posters, presentations, manuscripts) should be decided at the time of proposal /prospectus with the Project/Thesis committee.
-Students may be asked to sign an agreement (see Project/Thesis Authorship and Submission Contract Form) with their project/thesis committee outlining expectations for manuscript/poster abstract submission, authorship and order, time limits for submission and the chair's rights to publish work if student has not submitted manuscript for publication or poster for presentation within the agreed upon timeframe.
+Authorship of any information disseminated from the project (posters, presentations, manuscripts) should be decided on at the time of proposal development with the chair and the committee.
+Students may be asked to sign an agreement (see Project/ Thesis Authorship and Submission Contract Form) with the committee outlining expectations for manuscript/ poster/ abstract submission, authorship and order, time limits for submission, and the chair's right to publish work if the student has not submitted the manuscript for publication or poster for presentation within the agreed upon timeframe.